 How are the best Cab Savs aged?

 The best cabernet sauvignon wines are harvested as intensely purple grape berries and are aged in French oak barrels for at least 12 months.
-This allows the Cabernet Sauvignon wine to take on the flavors of the French oak wood while also mellowing out any harsh tannins.
+This allows the Cabernet Sauvignon wine to take on the French oak wood flavors while also mellowing any harsh tannins.
 The result is a smooth, delicious wine that pairs perfectly with food.
-So if you're looking for an excellent Cabernet Sauvignon, or any other of the best cabernet blends, for that matter, look no further!
+So if you’re looking for an excellent Cabernet Sauvignon, or any other of the best cabernet blends, for that matter, look no further!

 Cabernet Sauvignon Food Pairing

 Cabernet Sauvignon is best paired with a wide variety of foods.
 Cabernet Sauvignon is the perfect pairing for most hearty dishes and adds a full-bodied palate that many consider the ideal wine.
 The intense flavors of the full-bodied red wine, including dark chocolate, black currant, red fruit, ripe black fruits, black cherry, dark cherry flavors, and smooth tannins, stand up to the strong spices and flavors in foods like steak, lamb, or pasta with meat sauce.
 When served together, both the food and wine are enhanced, making for a truly delicious experience.
 So next time you’re looking for a great meal with your best cabernet wine, don’t hesitate to try something hearty!